legal-i/agent-example/README.md

 Emitted when a user creates a source file via the frontend.

 `SourceFileUpdatedEvent`
-Emitted when a user changes the Dossier Type (aka Field / Akte) in the frontend
+Emitted when a user changes the folder in the frontend

 `SourceFileTaskFailedEvent`
 Emitted by the pipeline when processing of the source file failed.